jarohen/chime/README.md

 Here we are making use of `clj-time`'s time functions to generate the sequence of Joda times.

+`chime-at` returns a zero-arg function that can be called to cancel the schedule.

 ### Recurring schedules

 To achieve recurring schedules, we can lazily generate an infinite